kushpatel19/Parkinson-Disease-Detection/README.md

 # Parkinson-Disease-Detection

 This project aims to make use of Machine Leaning techniques to detect wheather a person have Perkinson's disease or not.
-In this project, following taaka were performed.
+In this project, following tasks were performed.
 - Data Processing
 - Data Collection
 - Data Analysis